benlodotcom/BLWebSocketsServer/Readme.md

 ## How To Get Started

-- [Download BLWebSocketsServer](https://github.com/benlodotcom/BLWebSocketsServer/archive/master.zip) or clone the project and try out the demo project.
+- [Download BLWebSocketsServer](https://github.com/benlodotcom/BLWebSocketsServer/archive/master.zip) or clone the repo, and try out the demo project.
 - To include the server in your app copy the BLWebSocketsServer, add it to your project and add libz.dylib.

 ## Usage